Medical errors are one of the nation’s leading causes of death and injury.

-They can happen during even the most routine tasks, such as when a hospital patient on a salt-free diet is given a high-salt meal.
+They can happen during even the most routine tasks, such as when a hospital client on a salt-free diet is given a high-salt meal.

 Most errors result from problems created by today’s complex health care system.
-But errors also happen when doctors and their patients have problems communicating.
-For example, a study supported by the Agency for Healthcare Research and Quality (AHRQ) found that doctors often do not do enough to help their patients make informed decisions.
-Uninvolved and uninformed patients are less likely to accept the doctor’s choice of treatment and less likely to do what they need to do to make the treatment work.
+But errors also happen when doctors and their clients have problems communicating.
+For example, a study supported by the Agency for Healthcare Research and Quality (AHRQ) found that doctors often do not do enough to help their clients make informed decisions.
+Uninvolved and uninformed clients are less likely to accept the doctor’s choice of treatment and less likely to do what they need to do to make the treatment work.

 What can you do?